fabasoad/fluent-plugin-json-transform/README.md

 It was forker from [fluent-plugin-json-transform](https://github.com/mjourard/fluent-plugin-json-transform) plugin and has the following fixes:
 - Fixing issue when you can't use the same filter plugin multiple times with different scripts.

 **Explanation:** there was a sctrict rule that script class should be named as `JSONTransformer`.
 And when you defined a more than 1 script with different logic, anyway those classes should be named as `JSONTransformer`.
 As a result you have several scripts with different logic but with the same name.

 **Fix:** define new parameter called `class_name` where you can define a custom class name and this is allow you to have a lot of scripts with different class names.

+- Adding `params` section with key-value pairs which can be passed to user script for usage.

 ## Installation
 ```bash